 Haddock is a popular option for fish and chips (just choose baked to retain the nutrients!) because of its light, slightly sweet flavor.
 At just 100 calories a serving,* this lean, flaky white fish is full of B vitamins — B-6 and B-12, niacin, thiamin, riboflavin, and folate — as well as more than 50% DV of immune-boosting selenium.

 Halibut is known as the “steak of seafood.”
 It has a delicate flavor with a firm and flaky texture and pure, snow-white flesh.
 It has a good source of potassium and magnesium and is naturally lean.
 It maintains its shape and is suitable for all types of cooking methods, but is best for baking or roasting and is available fresh throughout the summer.

 West Coast rockfish is probably the most full-flavored of the mild white fish, and its flavor profile lends itself to a wide range of rubs, marinades, and sauces.
 This fish has a rich firm, flaky texture.
-It’s excellent whether sautéed, roasted, broiled or grilled, and it’s more available now that the canary rockfish fishery has rebuilt and is being fished at a sustainable level.
+It’s good sautéed, roasted, broiled, or grilled, and it’s more available now that the canary rockfish fishery has rebuilt and is being fished at a sustainable level.